-The Celtics had plenty of doubters heading into the playoffs, including director of basketball operations Danny Ainge, writes Steve Bulpett of The Boston Herald.
+The Celtics had plenty of doubters heading into the playoffs, including president of basketball operations Danny Ainge, writes Steve Bulpett of The Boston Herald.
 Without injured stars Kyrie Irving and Gordon Hayward, Ainge thought his team’s chances were “50-50” to get past Milwaukee in the first round.

 Boston surprised the Bucks and the Sixers on their way to the conference finals, but Ainge said the season could have been considered successful regardless of the outcome.
 Jaylen Brown, Jayson Tatum and Terry Rozier have given the team a base of young talent to build on next season.